TroyConrad/ecs-deploy/README.md

 1. Create an ECS cluster in your AWS account.
 It should have at least two instances, preferably in different AZs.
 2. Create an IAM user full permissions for all ECS, ECR and ELB actions.
 3. Create a Linux-hosted webservice that listens for HTTP connections on port 8080.
 4. Create an associated Dockerfile that runs the service and exposes the port.
-(See examples/.)
+(See `examples/`.)
 5. Add the source and Dockerfile to a Git repo.
-6. Create the AWS CLI credentials file (Docker) or install and configure the AWS CLI (traditional install).
+6. Install and configure the AWS CLI with the IAM user from step 2.
 7. Create the required task definition file, which describes the ECS task to be created.
-(See examples/.)
+(See `examples/`.)
 8. Create the required deploy info file, which contains all deployment settings.
-(See examples/.)directory.)
+(See `examples/`.)
-9. Run ecs-deploy -c /path/to/aws-creds -d /path/to/deployInfo.json -t /path/to/taskDefinition.json
+9. Run ecs-deploy -d /path/to/deployInfo.json -t /path/to/taskDefinition.json

-ecs-deploy will:
+**ecs-deploy will then:**:
 - Create the Docker ECR repo
 - Build the Docker image
 - Tag the Docker image and push it to the ECR repo